confluentinc/ksql/documentation/quickstart.rst

 Produce data to topics in the Kafka cluster
 -------------------------------------------

-1. Use the ``kafka-console-producer`` to produce messages to a topic called ``ksql-string``, with value of type String.
+1. Use the ``kafka-console-producer`` to produce messages to a topic called ``ksqlString``, with value of type String.

 .. sourcecode:: bash

-   # Produce messages to a topic called ``ksql-string``, with a key of type String and value of type String
+   # Produce messages to a topic called ``ksqlString``, with a key of type String and value of type String
-   $ ./bin/kafka-console-producer --topic ksql-string --broker-list localhost:9092  --property parse.key=true --property key.separator=,
+   $ ./bin/kafka-console-producer --topic ksqlString --broker-list localhost:9092  --property parse.key=true --property key.separator=,
    key1,value1
    key2,value2
    key3,value3
    key1,value4

-2. Verify messages were written to this topic ``ksql-string``.
+2. Verify messages were written to this topic ``ksqlString``.
 Press ``ctrl-c`` to exit ``kafka-console-consumer``.

-   # Consume messages from the topic called ``ksql-string``
+   # Consume messages from the topic called ``ksqlString``
-   $ ./bin/kafka-console-consumer --topic ksql-string --bootstrap-server localhost:9092 --from-beginning --property print.key=true
+   $ ./bin/kafka-console-consumer --topic ksqlString --bootstrap-server localhost:9092 --from-beginning --property print.key=true
    key1,value1
    key2,value2
    key3,value3